rubyswolf/MCV/README.md

 # Where does it run?

 MCV targets both Python and Web and provides maximum flexibility, allowing you to run it entirely online or entirely offline.
 The web version is a React component that can be embedded in any website, and the Python version is a standalone script that hosts a local Flask server.
 Both versions have the same core functionality and can be used to label points, solve PnL, and process the data to find positions on tick boundaries and export your findings.
+I have a live copy on my website https://dartjs.com/mcv

 # Applications